SausageTaste/mirinae/README.md

       </a>
 </div>

-> Click image to watch it on YouTube
+> Click above image to watch it on YouTube

-A game engine powered by Vulkan.
+A rendering engine powered by Vulkan.

 # Points of Interest

-If you want to read though sources, here are some good starting points.
+If you want to read through souce codes, here are some good starting points.

 1. [Main entry point](/app/sdl/main.cpp)
 1. [Render passes](/lib/vulkan/src/renderpass)
     - This is where the most complex rendering topics are actually implemented, such as atmospheric scattering, Tessendorf ocean, etc.
 1. [GLSL shaders](/asset/glsl)
-    - Note the directory structure resembles that of render passes, which will ease associating each other
+    - Note the directory structure resembles that of render passes.
+Hope that helps finding corresponding shader files.
 1. [Slang shaders](/asset/slang)
-    - GLSL shaders have slowly been converted to Slang so take a look at this as well
+    - GLSL shaders have slowly been converted to Slang.
+My goal is completely replacing GLSL sources with Slang.

 # How to build